Masaki-Morimoto/ML-PIV/README.md

 ## Sample codes for ML-PIV

-This repository contains source codes utilized in a part of "Experimental velocity data estimation for imperfect particle images using machine learning," Phys.
-Fluids (2021).
+This repository contains source codes utilized in a part of "Experimental velocity data estimation for imperfect particle images using machine learning," [Phys.
+Fluids 33, 087121 (2021)](https://doi.org/10.1063/5.0060760)

 In this repostiry, we provide sample codes for;
 1. generating artificial particle images (API) from numerical velocity data and